cloudant-labs/go-cloudant/README.md

 # go-cloudant

 A Cloudant library for Golang.

 [![Build Status](https://travis.ibm.com/cloudant/go-cloudant.svg?token=wExLyHssVGfwxehwRf9S&branch=master)](https://travis.ibm.com/cloudant/go-cloudant)

-_The API is not fully baked at this time and may change._
+_This library is not complete, may change in incompatible ways in future versions, and comes with no support whatsoever._

 ## Description